openshift-cs/rosaworkshop/rosa-workshop/rosa/14-faq.md

 ###What infrastructure is provisioned as part of a new OSD cluster?
 ROSA makes use of a number of different cloud services such as virtual machines, storage, load balancers, etc. You can see a defined list in the [AWS prerequisites](https://docs.openshift.com/rosa/rosa_planning/rosa-sts-aws-prereqs.html#rosa-aws-policy-provisioned_rosa-sts-aws-prereqs).

-###I see there are two ways to deploy a ROSA cluster.
-One using an IAM user with admin permissions and the other STS.
+###I see there are two "kinds" of ROSA clusters.
+One uses an IAM user with admin permissions and the other AWS STS.
 Which should I choose?
-STS.
-The roadmap forward is focused on STS, and IAM will eventually be deprecated.
+AWS STS.
+These aren't "kinds" but rather credential methods.
+Basically, "how do you grant Red Hat the permissions needed in order to perform the required actions in your AWS account?".
+The roadmap forward is focused on STS, and the IAM user method will eventually be deprecated.
 This better aligns with principles of least privilege and is much better aligned to secure practices in cloud service resource management.
+Please see the section "[ROSA with STS Explained](15-sts_explained.md)" for a detailed explanation.

 ###I’m seeing a number of permission or failure errors related to prerequisite tasks or cluster creation, what might be the problem?
 Please check for a newer version of the ROSA CLI.
 Every release of the ROSA CLI lands in two places: [Github](https://github.com/openshift/rosa/releases) and the [Red Hat signed binary releases](https://www.openshift.com/products/rosa/download).